kansieo/BF1ClanLeaderboards/README.md

 Pulls data from the Battlefieldtracker.com API.
 Displays leaderboards in a sortable Google Charts Table format.

 # Setup

+### cache subdirectory

+Needs to be writable, so, you know, we can write stuff to it.

 ### peeps.txt:

 Put your clan roster into 'peeps.txt' names separated by '|'.